CABOMETYX Liver Cancer Asian male patient portrayal

 What is CABOMETYX?

-CABOMETYX is a kind of medication called a tyrosine kinase inhibitor (TKI).
-It is given as a tablet.
+CABOMETYX is a kind of non-chemotherapy prescription medicine called a tyrosine kinase inhibitor (TKI).
+It is given as a tablet and taken once a day, or as directed.

 It is used to treat: